 Nocturne: The True Story of an Etching which Grew

 Twenty years went by.
 The young woman passed out of Dave's life but the etching stayed with him.
 Dave continued to enjoy "Nocturne."
 Access to the internet became commonplace.
-In early 2000 Dave found me online.
+In 1999 or early 2000 Dave found me online.
 "Could he," he asked in an e-mail message, "commission an artist to paint a large version of Nocturne on the outside of his house?"

 I was thrilled.
 "Of course," I responded.
 Just send me a snapshot when it is done.

-In May of 2000, on my way east after presenting a collage workshop in Chicago, I stopped to visit Dave.
+Later that year, while driving east after presenting a collage workshop in Chicago, I stopped to visit Dave.
 With him was Mike Zieve, the artist who had done such a wonderful job enlarging "Nocturne" that it looked (to me) better than the original.
 After posing for the photos below, we enjoyed a pleasant dinner just across the state line in Michigan and then I continued on my way back to New York.

 Why do I share this story with you?
 Because it is about the human side of art, about art bringing folks together, about enjoyment and affirmation.
 It turns out that Dave is an artist in his own right (you'll have to ask him about that if you ever meet him) and I am delighted with his affection for my work.